-H.R.
+- H.R.
 1698-The Iran Ballistic Missiles and International Sanctions Enforcement Act, introduced by House Foreign Affairs Committee Chairman Ed Royce, passed the House on October 26, 2017, by a vote of 423-2.
 It would amend the remaining active (not waived) section of ISA (Section 5b) to clarify that assistance to Iran's ballistic missile program is included as subject to sanctions.
-The provision would apply the sanctions to foreign governments determined to be assisting Iran's missile programs, and would apply several ISA sanctions to foreign entities, including foreign governments, that sell to or import from Iran the major combat systems banned for sale to Iran in Security Council Resolution

-- 2231.
-This represents a more specific list of banned items than the "destabilizing numbers and types" of weaponry the sale to Iran of which can be sanctioned under ISA and other several U.S. laws discussed above. - FY2018 National Defense Authorization Act (NDAA, H.R.
-2810 conference report) would expand the reporting requirements of the annual DOD report on Iranian military power to include the use of Iran's commercial aviation sector to supply the IRGC and regional regimes and armed factions that Iran supports. - H.R.
+The provision would apply the sanctions to foreign governments determined to be assisting Iran's missile programs, and would apply several ISA sanctions to foreign entities, including foreign governments, that sell to or import from Iran the major combat systems banned for sale to Iran in Security Council Resolution 2231.
+This represents a more specific list of banned items than the "destabilizing numbers and types" of weaponry the sale to Iran of which can be sanctioned under ISA and other several U.S. laws discussed above. - H.R.
 1638.
 On November 14, the House Financial Services Committee ordered reported H.R.
 1638, the Iranian Leadership Asset Transparency Act, requiring the Treasury Secretary to report to Congress on the assets and equity interests held by named Iranian persons including the Supreme Leader, Rouhani, various IRGC and other security commanders, and members of various leadership bodies. - H.R.
 4324.
 On November 14, the House Financial Services Committee also ordered reported the Strengthening Oversight of Iran's Access to Finance Act.
 The bill would require Administration reports on whether financing of Iranian commercial passenger aircraft purchases pose money-laundering or terrorism risks or benefit Iranian persons involved in Iranian proliferation or terrorism.
-Some experts argue that the bill might potentially act as a brake on the willingness of the Treasury Department to license aircraft sales to Iran, and in so doing possibly cause Iran to accuse the United States of breaching its JCPOA commitment for the United States to sell such aircraft to Iran. - Following President Trump's October 13, 2017, statement on Iran, Senate Foreign Relations Committee Chairman Bob Corker and Senator Tom Cotton released an outline of legislation that would reimpose waived U.S. sanctions if, at any time-including after JCPOA restrictions expire-Iran reconstitutes aspects of its nuclear program that were limited or dismantled under the JCPOA.
+Some experts argue that the bill might potentially act as a brake on the willingness of the Treasury Department to license aircraft sales to Iran, and in so doing possibly cause Iran to accuse the United States of breaching its JCPOA commitment for the United States to sell such aircraft to Iran.97 - Following President Trump's October 13, 2017, statement on Iran, Senate Foreign Relations Committee Chairman Bob Corker and Senator Tom Cotton released an outline of legislation that would reimpose waived U.S. sanctions if, at any time-including after JCPOA restrictions expire-Iran reconstitutes aspects of its nuclear program that were limited or dismantled under the JCPOA.
 The bill draft included sanctions triggers based on Iranian missile developments.
 Secretary of State Tillerson told journalists on January 5, 2018, that he was continuing to work with Senator Corker and others on legislation that might satisfy President Trump's January 12, 2018, demand that the weaknesses of the JCPOA must be addressed if he is to keep the United States in the JCPOA.
 Such legislation has not been introduced to date.